JessBohn/ruby-windows-problems/postgres-authentication.md

 (See full trace by running task with --trace)

 The error message always contains the 'no password supplied' and hash along with the rails (or rake) aborted!

+**Things I Tried**

+- I originally tried to uncomment the password section inside of the database yaml file, but then the error message said that the authentication failed due to the username.
+So I also added my username, but then it said that the password and username did not match, even after resetting both of them.